chaosct/repovizzOSC/README.md

 Setup
 -----

-You can use a pre-compiled binary instead.
+You can use a [pre-compiled binary](https://github.com/chaosct/repovizzOSC/releases) instead.

+From source:

 We have to set up the websocket-toOSC server: